gi-Josie/gi-Josie/README.md

 ## Hi there 👋

 🌱 I’m currently learning about CyberSecurity while watching videos from Y Combinator's startup school ...
-I'm also working on a new blog, one version for here on github and one on Ghost.

 My name is Josie Scott and I hope you'll visit : https://gi-josie.github.io/

 <!--